aenix-io/cozystack-website/content/en/docs/talos/configuration/talos-bootstrap.md

       oidc-username-claim: "preferred_username"
       oidc-groups-claim: "groups"

-Where example.com is your root-domain.
+Where example.com is your `root-host`.
 {{% /alert %}}

 Run [talos-bootstrap](https://github.com/aenix-io/talos-bootstrap/) to deploy the first node in a cluster: